ideas-lab-nus/lab-website/content/openings/_index.md

 **IDEAS Lab** is a research group that focuses on the integration between data, analytics and building performance simulation.
-The group also focuses on aspects of building performance simulation that involves uncertainty quantification, model calibration, and statistical modeling.
+The group's research focuses on mixed-mode ventilation in the Tropics, model calibration, uncertainty quantification, and occupant-centric building controls.

 If any of this sounds interesting to you, join us!